On the road…again!

 By Dick Pellek

-Learning the names of state capitals was a fundamental part of geography classes; and in grammer school Geography was his favorite subject.
+Learning the names of state capitals was a fundamental part of geography classes, and in grammar school, Geography was his favorite subject.
 Although some people believe that knowledge is power; others discount the importance of book learning if there are no practical applications of facts and figures that are learned in school.
 This brief chronicle concerns the application of knowledge about how even the facts change.
 What may be true at one time does not make it true for all time.
 In other words, facts may change.

 Pyramid Peak, Crystal Range of the Sierra Nevada Mountains